-If you’re committed to cutting the cord in all aspects of your life, a good pair of wireless headphones is the first start.
+A good pair of wireless headphones is the first start if you’re committed to cutting the cord in all aspects of your life.
 Especially as more and more tech devices are phasing out audio jacks, Bluetooth-based wireless headphones are increasingly popular.
 Another wireless headset gaining popularity is the bone phone; which you can read about in our comparison article here: Aftershokz Openmove Vs Trekz Air.

-The average lifespan for a pair of headphones — regardless of whether they’re wired or wireless — is two to five years.
+The average lifespan for a pair of headphones — whether wired or wireless — is two to five years.
 And as with most other products, your lifespan may vary based on a few different factors.

 Specifically for wireless headphones, the Bluetooth version you’re using will be important.
 Technology is always innovating.
 And, if you’re relying on a much older Bluetooth version to pair devices, don’t be surprised if the connectivity starts to decline over time.
 This can manifest as music or audio content that cuts out occasionally.
 However, if you’re using Bluetooth 4.0 or higher, you should experience less interference.

-With wireless headphones, you’ll still care about audio quality and build durability, but there are a few features that are specifically unique to this product category.
+With wireless headphones, you’ll still care about audio quality and build durability, but a few features are specifically unique to this product category.
 In particular, we’re talking about aspects such as hours of listening time and Bluetooth support.

 This is a question that will impact how long you’ll be able to reasonably use your headphones before needing to upgrade to a newer model.
 These days, Bluetooth has evolved all the way to version 5.2, which was released in 2020.